ryanmoolala/flink-proj/README.md

 Got bored this summer and decided to create this project, which is a real-time data processing and analysis program that ingests football game events, processes them using stream processing, and displays the results on a dynamic dashboard.
+This marks my journey in data engineering and potentially big data engineering

 ## Tech Stack